lettersnail v0.0.1 — a simple email notification helper.

 lettersnail create --to me@example.com

-This will open a new file using the editor set in the VISUAL
+This will open a new file using the editor set in the VISUAL environment

-variable, or if no editor is set, it will default to vi
+variable, or if no editor is set, it will default to vi.

-in the format YYYY-mm-dd
+Fill in date in the format YYYY-mm-dd (for example date: 2016-01-01) and

-.
+add a meaningful subject.
 Add a blank line between the configuration in the

 header and your message’s body.

-will ask you what to do.
-Press ENTER
+Save and exit the editor. lettersnail will ask you what to do.
+Press ENTER to

-save the message to the lettersnail/todo
+save the message to the lettersnail/todo folder.

-to today’s date you can test if everything works.
+If you set date to today’s date you can test if everything works.
 First check

-if everything is okay by running lettersnail check
+if everything is okay by running lettersnail check, if it reports no errors,

-if the message is scheduled for being sent
+you can see with lettersnail next if the message is scheduled for being sent

 out in the next seven days.

-, it will deliver all messages that were
+Finally, if you type lettersnail run, it will deliver all messages that were

 due.

-is not a daemon, you should run it daily by adding it as a cron
+As lettersnail is not a daemon, you should run it daily by adding it as a cron

 job.

-and add a entry to run the command every day at 6 in the
+Type crontab -e and add a entry to run the command every day at 6 in the

 morning: